 Seattle is incredibly vegan-friendly!
 Virtually any decent restaurant in and around Seattle offers vegan options — especially with the growing popularity of Beyond and Impossible meat.
-For example, Homegrown’s smashed chickpea sandwich, Rocket Taco’s sweet potato, and black bean burrito and Bamboo Sushi’s Vegan Pho are outstanding options that I scarf down very regularly (these are not billed as vegan/vegetarian places).
+For example, Homegrown’s smashed chickpea sandwich, Rocket Taco’s sweet potato, and black bean burrito and Bamboo Sushi’s Vegan Pho are outstanding options that I scarf down very regularly (these are not billed as vegan/vegetarian restaurants).

-Even in more remote areas, not too far from Seattle, like Lake Crescent Lodge at Olympic National Park, I’ve enjoyed vegan meatloaf that was delicious.
+Even in more remote areas, not too far from Seattle, like Lake Crescent Lodge at Olympic National Park, I’ve enjoyed vegan meatloaf that was delicious!

-Bookmark These Tasty & Helpful Seattle Vegan Articles!
+Bookmark These Helpful Seattle Vegan Articles!